korcsmarosgroup/ViralLink/README.md

 ### Inputs to ViralLink

-All input files and parameters should be specified by editing the **BLANK** file using a text editor.
+All input files and parameters should be specified by editing the *parameters.tsv* file using a text editor.
+Here the only lines which need to be completed are 2 (coutns table), 3 (metadata table) and 4 (output directory).
+4,8,9,14,18, 23,36

 **The input files for ViralLink are as follows:**

-1. A unnormalsied counts table from a human transcriptomics study.
+1. An unnormalsied counts table from a human transcriptomics study.
 Genes (using gene symbols or UniProt protein IDs) as rows and samples as columns.
 (REQUIRED FROM USER)

 2. A tab-delimited two-column metadata table specifying test and control sample IDs in the following format.
 Here the sample names must match the headers in the normalised counts table.
 For an example metadata file see the *input_data* folder.
 (REQUIRED FROM USER)